vslepakov/azure-advisor-chatgpt-plugin/README.md

 ## Prerequisites

+- You can use this plugin directly through OpenAI ChatGPT  (consider using [ngrok](https://ngrok.com/) if you want to run the plugin locally) or use the [Chat Copilot](https://github.com/microsoft/chat-copilot) application as I did.
 - [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0) is required to run this plugin.
 - When using _Visual Studio_
   - Azure Functions Tools.
 To add Azure Function Tools, include the **Azure development** workload in your Visual Studio installation